Army Reserve detachment welcomes new commander

 |0

-This work, Army Reserve detachment welcomes new commander [Image 8 of 8], by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve detachment welcomes new commander, by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.